-Murhy's Law certainly applied to the trip - in the end, after 19 rough weeks of sailing, Durand de Dauphine finally passed New Point Comfort and arrived at the North River separating Mathews and Gloucester counties on September 22, 1686.
+One Huguenot traveler in Virginia arrived after 19 rough weeks of sailing.
+Durand de Dauphine finally passed New Point Comfort and arrived at the North River separating Mathews and Gloucester counties on September 22, 1686.

-Durand de Dauphine had accumulated capital in France and managed to escape with money.
-He could have afforded to pay for the passage of an indentured servant, entitling him to 50 acres of land, or purchased land and slaves to work it.
+Durand de Dauphine had accumulated capital in France and managed to escape with some money.
+He could have afforded to pay for the passage of an indentured servant, entitling him to 50 acres of land, or to purchase land and slaves to work it.
 He considered the English to be lazy, noting that clothes were imported rather than woven in Virginia, where "not one woman in the whole country knows how to spin."4.

-His brother Samuel Hayward formed a company with two other London speculators, Richard Foote and Robert Bristow, plus a local Virginian George Brent, and together they planned to establish Brent Town/Brenton and populate it with French-speaking Protestants.
-Durand de Dauphine noted, while visiting William Fitzhugh at his Bedford estate east of modern-day Fredericksburg:8
+His brother Samuel Hayward formed a company with two other London speculators, Richard Foote and Robert Bristow, plus a local Virginian George Brent.
+Together they planned to establish Brent Town/Brenton and populate it with French-speaking Protestants.
+A surge of Huguenot refugees fled to England in 1687 after King James II issued his Declaration of Indulgence.

 Fitzhugh also desired to settle Huguenots on his lands, but the Northern Virginians were unable to recruit enough French-speaking "early adopters" to make their area a desirable location for less-adventurous settlers.

-Both North Carolina and Virginia landowners sought to recruit boatloads (literally) of Huguenots.
-At the end of the 17th Century, King William III rejected the proposal of William Byrd I to establish a new community near Richmond, and instead authorized Huguenot refugee settlement near Norfolk on lands owned by cout physician Daniel Coxe.
+Both North Carolina and Virginia landowners sought to recruit boatloads, literally, of Huguenots.
+At the end of the 17th Century, King William III rejected the proposal of William Byrd I to establish a new community near Richmond, and instead authorized Huguenot refugee settlement near Norfolk on lands owned by court physician Daniel Coxe.

 Lieutenant Governor Nicholson, like Governor Spotswood later, saw immigrants as a potential buffer to be placed between existing colonial settlements and the threatening Native Americans on the western frontier.
-The Huguenots in 1700 expected to settle near the Atlantic Ocean, where they could manufacture cloth and other trading goods.
-Instead, the immigrants ended up being dispatched to new lands beyond existing English settlements and forced to earn a living as farmers:9
+The Huguenots arriving in 1700 had expected to settle near the Atlantic Ocean, where they could manufacture cloth and other trading goods.
+Instead, the immigrants ended up being dispatched to new lands beyond existing English settlements and forced to earn a living as farmers:10